ds-souvik/Bank_Loan_Analysis_with_PowerBI_Dashboards/readme.md

    - `5.1 Loan Data Testing and Validation Report.docx`: A detailed report that includes all SQL queries and their corresponding results, used to validate the Power BI dashboards.

 6. **Project Images and video:**
-   - This folder contains images of the created dashboards and a video (`Dashboard_short_video.mp4`) showcasing the interactive elements and overall functionality of the Power BI dashboards.
+   - This folder contains images of the created dashboards and a link to the video (`Dashboard_short_video.mp4`) showcasing the interactive elements and overall functionality of the Power BI dashboards.

 7. **Documentation:**
    - `0.1 Bank Loan Process and Monitoring Guide.docx`: A domain knowledge document explaining the bank's data collection processes, loan approval procedures, and reasons for analyzing loan data.